KTH/kursplan-api/README.md

 ## Overview

-Kursplan-api generates syllabuses from Kopps data.
+Kursplan-api generates syllabuses from Ladok data.
 [Swagger](https://swagger.io/) is used for API documentation.

 Syllabuses are generated in `HTML` or as `PDF`files.